Bizarrespace/254-Open-Source-SoftDev/notes/november/studyforFinal.md

    * sudo apt-get install kubuntu-desktop
      * Then after logging out of the desktop, at the bottom right, you see a gear selector, you can then change your desktop

-# Quiz Structure
-* 12 Questions
-* Mimic how final is going to be so Im guessing some MCQ and then some essay style